Supersonic-Sites/MEZStudiobeaute/content/en/hairdressing.md

           <span class="md:text-xl">Tonner</span><br>

           <small class="mb-2">* Tonner is to even out the yellow and orange strands.
 If the hair is longer than the shoulders the price will be $50+ depending on the amount of product used.
-If a shampoo & set is required please ask your hairdresser ($40+)</small>
+If a set is required please ask your hairdresser ($40+)</small>

           </div>